ryanq47/CS-EXTC2-NTP/README.md

 id   -> Client //need to add functinality on client to take the client ID as well
     >> client class created
 //chunking start here

+//8PM 9/19: SessionID done for client, need to teach server to handle that field as well.